groupby/gb-android-tracker-client/docs/metadata.md

 Metadata is miscellaneous key value pair data not part of each event's schema that you can include in each beacon you send.

-This data cannot improve the quality of GroupBy's search results or recommendations (because those services can only be powered by data that follows a schema they are designed for) but it provides extra dimensions that can be used in GroupBy's analytics.
+This data cannot improve the quality of Rezolve's search results or recommendations (because those services can only be powered by data that follows a schema they are designed for) but it provides extra dimensions that can be used in Rezolve's analytics.

 ## Example